CodeDay-Chicago/simple-site/javascript-canvas.md

 * `script2.js` loads while the DOM is being loaded

 Some online code snippet editors like Codepen automatically link your scripts

 ---
+### Modifying HTML

+`document.getElementById('id')` gets an HTML DOM object.
+You can change certain attributes of the element, for example the inner HTML of the element, by using `document.getElementById('id').innerHTML = 'Hello World'`.
+This would change the HTML that is nested inside of the element that you get to text which reads "Hello World".

+You can also create elements using  `var element = document.createElement("element")` and set it as a child of another object with `originalElement.appendChild(element)`

+Theres a ton of other things in modifying HTML with JS, but we want to push you to use react, which allows you to do this in a much more streamlined way.

+---
 ### Object Oriented Programming!